MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     * **Username** - this is the admin username and will match the ACR name - **AZ220ACR{YOUR-ID}**
     * **password** - this is the admin password

+1. Ensure Docker is started and running on your computer.

 1. Once you have your authentication information, you can authenticate to the new registry for future Docker operations.
 Open a local shell on your machine and run the following command:

     ```cmd/sh